bachelor-2014/report/v2/hardware.md

 along with an explanation of the reasoning behind the design.

 ## The hardware of Splotbot
-The basis of Splotbot is the metal frame.
+The basis of Splotbot is a ??cm metal frame.
 It is 25cm tall, 55cm long, and 35cm wide.
-In the center of the frame is a 3mm glass plate attached, on which experiments are run.
+In the center of the frame is a 3mm glass plate attached on which experiments are run.
 An overview of the robot is given in figure
 \ref{fig:splotbot_overview}.
 The moving part of the robot is a top carriage which can move along two axes.
 This carriage is driven by belts.
 In